StylemixThemes Docs

 • Currency Sign - Enable if you want to show the currency symbol in the total summary

-• Round Value - Enable if you want to round value to the whole number in the total summary
+• Round Value - Enable if you want to round the value to the whole number in the total summary

 • Hidden by Default - The element will be hidden by default.